COVID-19 Vaccine Frequently Asked Questions

 - increased dedicated funding

-For any vaccine to reach the general public it must pass careful evaluation by Health Canada and will have to pass safety standards.
-What made this vaccine approval feel rushed in comparison to other vaccines is the result of a highly focused and shared effort by researchers and scientists in every part of the world - combined new processes for review and evaluation of clinical trial data in addition to increased funding for vaccine research.
+For any vaccine to reach the general public it must pass careful evaluation by Health Canada and will have to pass safety standards for all age groups it is approved for.
+What made this vaccine approval feel faster in comparison to other vaccines is the result of a shared effort by researchers and scientists in every part of the world who combined new processes for review and evaluation of clinical trial data in addition to increased funding for vaccine research.

 No corners were cut while creating the vaccines.
 One minor change to the usual process was put in place: clinical trials were run at the same time as the vaccines were being made/manufactured; that way, vaccines could be shipped out to different countries as soon as the vaccines were approved by the different countries’ health authorities.